ksensazli/PCL_Project_Final/README.md

 • extract_EC() - This function segments the cloud member variable into planes and returns the inliers (points belonging to the planes) and outliers (points not belonging to the planes).
 It does this by first downsampling the point cloud using a voxel grid filter with a leaf size of 1cm.
 It then fits a plane model to the downsampled point cloud using the RANSAC (Random Sample Consensus) algorithm and extracts the inliers as the points belonging to the plane.
 The process is repeated until there are fewer than 30% of the original number of points in the point cloud.
 The inliers and outliers are then returned as separate point clouds. <br />
 • extract_clusters() - This function segments the cloud member variable into clusters using the Euclidean Clustering algorithm.
 It first creates a search tree using the KdTree (K-Dimensional Tree) data structure and then uses the tree to extract the clusters.
 The function returns a vector of point clouds, where each point cloud corresponds to a cluster. <br /> <br />
 3. Region_Growing <br /> <br />
-&emsp; This is a C++ class called Region_Growing that provides functions for performing region growing on a point cloud stored in a PCD (Point Cloud Data) file. <br />
+&emsp; This is a C++ class called Region_Growing that provides functions for performing region growing on a point cloud stored in a PCD (Point Cloud Data) file.
 The class has a member variable cloud of type PointCloud<PointXYZ> which is a data structure for storing point cloud data in the PCL (Point Cloud Library) library. <br />
 &emsp; The class has the following functions: <br />
 • Region_Growing(string file_path) - This is the constructor for the class.
 It reads a PCD file from the given file_path and stores the data in the cloud member variable.
 If the file could not be read, it prints an error message. <br />